SargeyWargey/Homoothya/Story/Drafts/Chapter_14.md

 The arrow flew.

 It happened faster than I could follow.
-One moment my uncle's bow was drawn, the next the arrow was gone and the deer was on her feet, leaping.
+One moment, my uncle's bow was drawn, the next the arrow was gone, and the deer was on her feet, leaping.
 I saw the shaft buried behind her shoulder, saw her take three great bounds, then stumble.
 Then fall.

 Then stillness.

 My uncle lowered his bow.
 He stood for a long moment without moving, his eyes on the place where the deer had fallen.
-Then he walked forward and I followed, my heart hammering in my chest.
+Then he walked forward, and I followed, my heart hammering in my chest.

 She lay on her side, the arrow deep, her eyes already glazing.
 She was beautiful.
 Her coat was smooth, the color of sunset on canyon walls.
 Her hooves were small and perfect.
 Blood darkened the earth beneath her.